Liverpool held at Shrewsbury as Man Utd, Man City cruise in FA Cup

 - Empty stands annoy Guardiola -

-City manager Pep Guardiola hopes more fans show up at the Etihad Stadium for the derby in midweek after questioning why there were 15,000 empty seats for his side's 4-0 stroll past Fulham.
+City manager Pep Guardiola hopes more fans show up at the Etihad Stadium for the midweek derby after questioning why there were 15,000 empty seats for his side's 4-0 stroll past Fulham.

 Nearly 40,000 were in attendance to see Tim Ream's sixth-minute red card give the Championship side a mountain to climb after he hauled down Gabriel Jesus inside the box.